 One or more opponents have entered the pot by calling the big blind.
 This is a weak move that is not recommended (except in SB in MTT and sometimes after someone has limped before you).
 For more information, see Unopened pot.
 Limpers are one of your best sources of income in lower stakes poker.
 Limpers are one of your best sources of income in lower stakes poker.
 Find out how to win money from limpers!

-Limpers are one of your best sources of income in lower stakes poker.
-That is because of the combination of limping being a bad move and that it is almost always exclusively done by very weak players.
+Limpers are one of your best sources of income in low stakes poker.
+Since limping is generally a weak move it is almost exclusively done by bad players.

 - What is your position?
 Are you likely to be in position after the flop?

 - Some player open limp with KK and AA to set a trap

 - Some players that limp rarely raise and limp with a very wide range

 - Some players mainly limp with medium strength hands